How to use Read Mode feature in Word 2013

 If your Document contains any comment, they can be read in Read Mode as well.
 To read them in the read mode simply select the Show Comments menu option from the View menu option.

-Read Mode reflows the document to the constraints of the device on which you’re reading, ensuring that reading feels as comfortable on a 7” screen as a 24” one – a set of columns fit to the screen that scroll left to right.
+Read Mode reflows the document to the constraints of the device on which you’re reading, ensuring that reading feels as comfortable on a 7” screen as a 24” one – a set of columns fit the screen that scrolls from left to right.
 It creates these columns automatically based on three user-configurable settings: Column width preference, Text size & Window size.

-Try the Read Mode on Office 2013 and let us know your experience.
+Try the Read Mode on Microsoft Office and let us know your experience.

 And how do I turn OFF Read mode ?